Jaguars split with accused racist strength coach Chris Doyle - WTMJ

 JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars and embattled strength coach Chris Doyle parted ways Friday night, a few hours after a prominent diversity group assailed the team and called the recent hiring “simply unacceptable.”
+(AP) — The Jacksonville Jaguars and embattled strength coach Chris Doyle parted ways Friday night, a few hours after a respected diversity group blasted the team and called the recent hiring “simply unacceptable.”

 Coach Urban Meyer and general manager Trent Baalke said Doyle resigned and they accepted.